 The Attorney-General’s Department considers there is merit in obtaining an undertaking (e.g. through a confidentiality or non-disclosure agreement) from the person to protect official information.

 All aspects of the CSP’s security needs to be considered when determining if the CSP and its cloud services meet the security requirements and risk tolerance of the cloud consumer.
-For further information, refer to PSPF policy 12: Eligibility and suitability of personnel and PSPF policy 9: Access to information .
+For further information, refer to the PSPF Eligibility and suitability of personnel policy and the Access to information policy.

 Cloud consumers are responsible for ensuring the physical facilities that contain their data, or are used to access their data, including those owned by third-parties such as CSPs, meet the PSPF physical security requirements.
 These third-party facilities are most commonly the CSP’s data halls within a data centre, other points of presence, and the CSP’s administrative and support locations from which a cloud consumer’s data can be accessed.
 Cloud consumers need to ensure these facilities meet the zone requirements defined in the PSPF that are commensurate with the Business Impact Level (BIL) of their information if it was compromised, lost or damaged.